v0lta/PyTorch-Wavelet-Toolbox/README.rst

   import torch
   import numpy as np
   import pywt
-  import ptwt  # use " from src import ptwt " if you cloned the repo instead of using pip.
+  import ptwt  # use "from src import ptwt" for a cloned the repo

   # generate an input of even length.
   data = np.array([0, 1, 2, 3, 4, 5, 6, 7, 7, 6, 5, 4, 3, 2, 1, 0])